joaopaulq/pmt/README.md

 # pmt
-Command-Line Interface for exact and approximate pattern matching.
+A command-line interface for exact and approximate pattern matching.